Back to Blog

 Why Do My Light Bulbs Keep Burning Out?

 Have you ever found yourself constantly replacing light bulbs?
 You might install a new bulb, only to find it burned out within a few weeks or even days.
 This can be both frustrating and costly.
 Understanding why light bulbs burn out can help you take the necessary steps to prevent it.
-In this blog, we’ll explore common reasons why light bulbs keep burning out and provide tips on how to address these issues.
+In this blog, we’ll explore common reasons why light bulbs keep burning out, provide tips on how to address these issues and tell you when you need lighting repair services.

 Common Causes of Light Bulbs Burning Out